GonzaloHirsch/gonzalohirsch.com/content/blog/boosting-website-seo-and-organic-search-performance.md

 ---
 dqid: "improving-seo-organic-search"
 title: 'Boosting site SEO and search performance | Gonzalo Hirsch'
 description: "Learn how to improve your website's SEO quickly and easily with three simple actions.
-Boost your organic search performance and gain more visibility with these tips."
+Boost organic search performance and gain more visibility with these tips."
 headline: "Boosting your website's SEO and organic search performance"
 excerpt: "Learn how to improve your website's SEO quickly and easily with three simple actions.
-Boost your organic search performance and gain more visibility with these tips."
+Boost organic search performance and gain more visibility with these tips."
 date: '2023-03-15T12:00:00'
 dateUpdated: ''
 author: 'Gonzalo Hirsch'